TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Php.rst

 name as the second parameter.
 Then the corresponding text in the current language will be loaded from this extension's :file:`locallang.xlf` file.

-The function :php:`pi_getLL` takes translation overrides from TypoScript into account.
+The function :php:`translate()` takes translation overrides from TypoScript into account.
 See :ref:`localization-typoscript-LOCAL_LANG`.

 Localization in a pi-based controllers